Azure-Samples/MachineLearningSamples-DistributedHyperParameterTuning/Docs/scenario-distributed-tuning-of-hyperparameters.md

 This scenario has multiple folders in GitHub repository.
 Code and configuration files are in **Code** folder, all documentation is in **Docs** folder and all images are **Images** folder.
 The root folder has README file that contains a brief summary of this scenario.

 ### Getting started
-Click on Azure Machine Learning Workbench icon to run Azure Machine Learning Workbench and create a blank project.
+Click on Azure Machine Learning Workbench icon to run Azure Machine Learning Workbench and create project from "Distributed Tuning of Hyperparameters" template.
 You can find detailed instructions on how to create a new project in  [Quick Start Tutorial](./quick-start-iris.md).

 ### Configuration of execution environments
-We show how to run our code in remote docker and in Spark.
+We show how to run our code in remote Docker container and in Spark cluster.
 We start with the description of the settings that are common to both environments.

 We use [scikit-learn](https://anaconda.org/conda-forge/scikit-learn), [xgboost](https://anaconda.org/conda-forge/xgboost), and [azure-storage](https://pypi.python.org/pypi/azure-storage) packages that are not provided in the default Docker container of Azure Machine Learning Workbench. azure-storage package requires installation of [cryptography](https://pypi.python.org/pypi/cryptography) and [azure](https://pypi.python.org/pypi/azure) packages.
-To install these packages in Docker image and Spark we modify conda_dependencies.yml file:
+To install these packages in Docker image and in the nodes of Spark cluster, we modify conda_dependencies.yml file:

     name: project_environment
     channels: